cmpocmkp/KP-Floods-2025-Frontend/README_REFACTOR.md

-# KP D3 Dashboard - Refactor Summary
+# KPD3 Dashboard - Refactor Summary

 ## Overview

-The web application has been successfully refactored to match the KP D3 dashboard specifications from the provided screenshots.
+The web application has been successfully refactored to match the KPD3 dashboard specifications from the provided screenshots.
 The application now features a comprehensive damage, disaster, and directory management system.

 ## Key Features Implemented